CU-ECEN-5823/ecen5823-courseproject-smartthermostat/README.md

 # ECEN5823-CourseProject-F22

-This repository contains the course project submissions for the ECEN 5823 IoT Embedded Firmware (Fall 2022) class for Group 14.
+This repository contains the course project submissions for the ECEN 5823 IoT Embedded Firmware (Fall 2022) class for Team 14.

 # Project Overview